 2022 Ford Edge vs Hyundai Santa Fe

-As for the Santa Fe, it gets 25mpg in the city and 28mpg on the highway with front-wheel drive and its base engine.
+As for the Santa Fe, it gets 25mpg in the city and 28mpg on the highway with its front-wheel drive and its base engine.
 Choosing the more powerful engine will mean getting 22mpg city and 28mpg highway.
-These numbers all drop roughly 1mpg when the Santa Fe is upgraded to all-wheel drive.
+These numbers all drop roughly 1mpg when the Santa Fe is upgraded to an all-wheel drive.

 Which Has the Best Value?